Blocked Fallopian Tubes

 Diagnosis of Blocked Fallopian Tubes

 Diagnosing blocked fallopian tubes often involves several tests.
-A common method is the hysterosalpingogram (HSG), an X-ray test where a dye is injected into the uterus and fallopian tubes to detect blockages.
-Another diagnostic tool is laparoscopy, a minimally invasive surgical procedure where a camera is inserted through a small incision in the abdomen to visualize the tubes directly.
+Doctors commonly use a hysterosalpingogram (HSG), an X-ray test in which they inject dye into the uterus and fallopian tubes to detect blockages.
+They also use laparoscopy, a minimally invasive procedure where the surgeon inserts a small camera through a tiny incision in the abdomen to see the tubes directly.
 Sonohysterography and ultrasound can also aid in diagnosis.

 Fertility Treatments for Fallopian Tube Blockage